 In order for goals to be achievable, they must be specific.
 So, to take the example of the coaching client who wants to look like a supermodel ASAP, try and get specifics about what she or he likes about the particular supermodel’s body.
 Do they like the fact that the model has rock-hard abs?
 Or do they admire the model’s super-sculpted shoulders?
 Once you know this, you’ll be better able to advise your client if her timeframe is realistic.

-If you’re goals aren’t measurable you’re wasting your time
+If your goals aren’t measurable you’re wasting your time

 You need to be able to know how much time it will take to accomplish your coaching client’s goals.
 The most important thing is that you’re realistic.
 So, the client mentioned above’s goals of looking like a supermodel might be unrealistic as they are not measurable given the timeframe that you’ve been given.
 In the words of Duncan Haughey, you need to know if your goals are obtainable and you also need to know when you’ve achieved your goal.